PSKoulouris/Ginkjo/README.md

-# Repository for the development of Ginkjo online platform, developped in 4 Sprints (Agile method):
+# Repository for the design and development of Ginkjo online platform, developped in 6 Sprints (Agile method):

+Sprint1 for the Desktop prototype;
+Sprint2 for the Mobile prototype;
-Sprint1 for the front-end Desktop;
+Sprint3 for the front-end Desktop;
-Sprint2 for the front-end Mobile;
+Sprint4 for the front-end Mobile;
-Sprint3 for SEO SXO optimization and Google Analytics set up; sprint4 for the back-end with a reservation system;
+Sprint5 for SEO SXO optimization and Google Analytics set up; (sprint6 for the back-end with a reservation system)

-Your site is live at https://pskoulouris.github.io/Ginkjo/ Last deployed by @PSKoulouris